grammyjs/website/site/docs/plugins/inline-queries.md

 ```

 Some bots set the feedback to 100 % and use it as a hack.
-They deliver dummy message content with no real content in `answerInlineQuery`.
+They deliver dummy messages with no real content in `answerInlineQuery`.
 Immediately after receiving a `chosen_inline_result` update, they edit the respective message and inject the real message content.

-These bots will not work for anonymous admins or when sending scheduled messages as no inline feedback can be received there.
+These bots will not work for anonymous admins or when sending scheduled messages, as no inline feedback can be received there.
 However, if this is not a problem for you, then this hack will allow you to not have to generate a lot of message content for messages that never end up being sent.
 This can save your bot resources.